pablosanjose/Quantica.jl/docs/src/tutorial/bandstructures.md

 ```

 !!! tip "subdiv"
-    The `subdiv` function is a convenience function provided by Quantica that generalizes `range` (see the corresponding docstring for comprehensive details).
+    The `subdiv` function is a convenience function provided by Quantica.jl that generalizes `range` (see the corresponding docstring for comprehensive details).
 It is useful to create collections of numbers as subdivisions of intervals, as in the example above.
 In its simplest form `subdiv(min, max, npoints)` is is equivalent to `range(min, max, length = npoints)` or `collect(LinRange(min, max, npoints))`

 The `mapping` keyword understand a third syntax that can be used to map a mesh to the space of Bloch phases and parameters of a `ParametricHamiltonian`.
 To this end we use `mapping = (mesh_points...) -> ftuple(bloch_phases...; params...)`.
 The `ftuple` function creates a `FrankenTuple`, which is a hybrid between a `Tuple` and a `NamedTuple`.
 For example, in the following 1D SSH chain we can compute the bandstructure as a function of Bloch phase `ϕ` *and* hopping `t´`, and plot it using more customization options
 ```julia